How do hiring managers research development candidates?

 There are myriad techniques and simple tools to research candidates for development roles.
 When it comes to hiring and building a great team, there’s no single correct process — naturally, hiring managers each have their own personal preferences and methods.
 In this post, I’ll define and walk through my personal process for researching candidates for development roles within the LLI team.

-How I read a CV
+How I read a software engineer's CV

 The CV screening process is where I begin reviewing a candidate’s application.
 Let’s dive into some of the more common items that I’m on the lookout for within a CV.